groupultra/sdk-public/docs/source/moobius_core_sdk.rst

 Doc for the called function:
 Unbinds a service to a channel given the service and channel IDs.
 Returns None.

-.. _moobius.core.sdk.Moobius.create_character:
+.. _moobius.core.sdk.Moobius.create_puppet:
-Moobius.create_character
+Moobius.create_puppet
 -----------------------------------
-Moobius.create_character(self, name, avatar, description)
+Moobius.create_puppet(self, name, avatar, description)

-Calls self.http_api.create_character using self.create_character.
+Calls self.http_api.create_puppet using self.create_puppet.
 Doc for the called function:
 Creates a character with a given name, avatar, and description.
 The created user will be bound to the given service.